-The logistics industry is one of the key service sectors driving the development of Singapore as a critical hub in the global supply chains.
+The supply chain industry is one of the key service sectors driving the development of Singapore as a critical hub in the global supply chains.

 Candidates must possess